Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/download.md

 ### Composer

-You can also install and manage Bootstrap's Sass and JavaScript using [Composer](https://getcomposer.org/):
+You can also install and manage Boosted's Sass and JavaScript using [Composer](https://getcomposer.org/):

 {% highlight sh %}
 composer require orange-opensource/orange-boosted-bootstrap:{{ site.current_version }}